MattechLab/sops/docs/post-processing/1_1_et_QAQC_of_mreye_data.md

-## Stp 6: Investigate the statistics of eye movement events across different subjects
+## Step 6: Investigate the statistics of eye movement events across different subjects
 Eye movement events such as blinks, saccades, and fixations provide valuable information about gaze behavior and data quality.
 By analyzing these events across different subjects, we can assess the consistency and reliability of the recorded data.